facebook/zstd/programs/zstd.1.md

     This feature does not work with `--single-thread`.
 You probably don't want to use it with long range mode, since it will decrease the effectiveness of the synchronization points, but your milage may vary.
-* `--stream-size` :
-    When handling input from a stream, `zstd` must guess how large the source size will be when optimizing compression parameters.
-If the stream size is relatively small, this guess may be a poor one, resulting in a higher compression ratio than expected.
-This feature will set the source size of a stream.
-Note that it must be exact; incorrect stream sizes will cause an error.
 * `-D file`:
     use `file` as Dictionary to compress or decompress FILE(s)
 * `--no-dictID`: